 The sensitivity analysis of the Group's exchange rate risk mainly targets the significant monetary items in foreign currencies as of the end of the financial reporting period, and the impact of a 1% appreciation/depreciation in the relevant foreign currency on the Group's profit and equity.
 The Group's exchange rate risk is mainly affected by fluctuations in the USD and RMB exchange rates.
-The sensitivity analysis information for the Group in 2022 and 2021 is as follows:
+The sensitivity analysis information for the Group in 2023 and 2022 is as follows:

-- A. When the New Taiwan Dollar (NTD) appreciates/depreciates by 1% against the US Dollar (USD), the Group's profit for 2022 and 2021 would decrease/increase by \$6,510 thousand and \$5,133 thousand, respectively. - B. When the New Taiwan Dollar (NTD) appreciates/depreciates by 1% against the Renminbi (RMB), the Group's profit for 2022 and 2021 would decrease/increase by \$3,068 thousand and \$1,725 thousand, respectively. - (2) Interest rate risk
+A. When the New Taiwan Dollar (NTD) appreciates/depreciates by 1% against the US Dollar (USD), the Group's profit for 2023 and 2022 would decrease/increase by \$5,949 thousand and \$6,510 thousand, respectively.

+(2) Interest rate risk